stlehmann/Flask-MQTT/doc/configuration.rst

                                Do not use this function in a real system.
                                Setting value to True means there is no point using encryption.

+``MQTT_LAST_WILL_TOPIC``       The topic that the will message should be
+                               published on.
+If not set no will message will be sent on disconnecting the client.

+``MQTT_LAST_WILL_MESSAGE``     The message to send as a will.
+If not given, or
+                               set to None a zero length message will be used as the will.
+Passing an int or float will result in the payload being converted to a string representing that number.
+If you wish to send a true int/float, use struct.pack() to
+                               create the payload you require.

+``MQTT_LAST_WILL_QOS``         The quality of service level to use for the will.
+                               Defaults to 0.

+``MQTT_LAST_WILL_RETAIN``      If set to true, the will message will be set
+                               as the "last known good"/retained message for the topic.
+Defaults to False.
 ============================== ================================================